maxnmcbride/CodeWarsPractice/README.md

 Every day you rent the car costs $40.
 If you rent the car for 7 or more days, you get $50 off your total.
 Alternatively, if you rent the car for 3 or more days, you get $20 off your total.

 Write a code that gives out the total amount for different days(d).

+28. Who likes it?

+You probably know the "like" system from Facebook and other pages.
+People can "like" blog posts, pictures or other items.
+We want to create the text that should be displayed next to such an item.

+Implement the function which takes an array containing the names of people that like an item.
+It must return the display text as shown in the examples:

+[]                                -->  "no one likes this"
+["Peter"]                         -->  "Peter likes this" ["Jacob", "Alex"]                 -->  "Jacob and Alex like this" ["Max", "John", "Mark"]           -->  "Max, John and Mark like this" ["Alex", "Jacob", "Mark", "Max"]  -->  "Alex, Jacob and 2 others like this"
+Note: For 4 or more names, the number in "and 2 others" simply increases.

+29. Grasshopper - Personalized Message

+Create a function that gives a personalized greeting.
+This function takes two parameters: name and owner.

+Use conditionals to return the proper message:

+case	return
+name equals owner	'Hello boss' otherwise	'Hello guest'
 _________________________________________
 Ruby